yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Microbatching and chekpointing approaches provide the same exactly-once semantics as batch processing.
 However, as soon as output leaves the stream processor, the framework is no longer able to discard the output of a failed batch.

+##### Atomic commit revisited

-In order to give appearance of exactly-once processing, things either need to happen atomically or none of must happen.
-Things should not go out of sync of each other.
+In order to give appearance of exactly-once processing, things either need to happen atomically or none of them must happen.
+Things should not go out of sync with each other.
 Distributed transactions and two-phase commit can be used.

 This approach is used in Google Cloud Dataflow and VoltDB, and there are plans to add similar features to Apache Kafka.

+##### Idempotence

-Our goal is to discard the partial output of failed tasks so that they can be safely retired without taking effect twice.
+Our goal is to discard the partial output of failed tasks so that they can be safely retroed without taking effect twice.
 Distributed transactions are one way of achieving that goal, but another way is to rely on _idempotence_.

 An idempotent operation is one that you can perform multiple times, and it has the same effect as if you performed it only once.